 In times past, couples relied on a priest, minister, imam or rabbi to perform the traditional service of their own religion.
 Intermarriage was discouraged, so most couples followed a proscribed ceremony and had little say in its form or language.
 When the bride and groom came from differing traditions, one had to convert or be married by a Justice of the Peace.

 But we live in a new time.
-42% of marriages currently meld different religious traditions.
+42% of marriages in 2013 melded different religious traditions.
 And even when histories are similar, many now consider themselves more spiritual than religious.
 The religion of our youth, if we had one, might not resonate so completely as we’ve matured.
 Now we might love the poetry of Rumi, practice some form of meditation or yoga, or find God in Nature as readily as in a house of worship.
 And yet the beauty of those traditions may still call to us.

 When couples come together to create a ceremony to publicly acknowledge their union, they usually want their vows — and everything about the ceremony itself — to authentically reflect the deep commitment and vision they hold for their marriage.
 Whether they choose a simple statement of their love or a ceremony that involves various rituals from other world traditions, most know they want to avoid the uninspired cookie-cutter wedding.
 But how do they honor their varying traditions and families’ desires and yet remain true to themselves?